irisawai/AtCoderGolang/README.md

-# GolangPractice
+# AtCoderGolang
-Repository for Golang study and blog
+Repository for implementing AtCoder issues in Golang

+If you have any other suggestions, please comment.